IFRC-Secretariat/espocrm-cva-duplicate-check/README.md

 | Cash Distributions | |
 | | Partners | <span style="color: #6BC924;">yes</span> | <span style="color: rgb(242, 51, 51);">no</span> |

-#### Optional customisations
+#### Visual customisations

-We suggest the following customisations, however these are entirely optional as they do not affect the functionality, so they can be set to whatever desired.
+We suggest the following customisations which affect the display (but do not affect funcionality):

 - User interface: under ```Administration``` → ```User Interface```, set the following: